Resolving the emission regions of the Crab pulsar's giant pulses

 \section{Abstract}

 The Crab pulsar has striking radio emission properties, with the two dominant pulse components -- the main pulse and the interpulse -- consisting entirely of giant pulses.
 The emission is scattered in both the Crab nebula and the interstellar medium, causing multi-path propagation and thus scintillation.
-We study the scintillation of the Crab's giant pulses using phased Westerbork data at 1668\,MHz.
-From correlations of the giant pulse spectra, we find that the main pulse and the interpulse are significantly offset in time and frequency.
-This suggests that they arise in physically distinct regions, which are, assuming the scattering takes place in the nebular filaments, separated by about a light cylinder radius (as projected on the sky).
-With further VLBI and multi-frequency data, it should be possible to measure both the distance to the scattering screens and the physical separation between the pulse components.
+We study the scintillation of the Crab's giant pulses using phased Westerbork Synthesis Radio Telescope data at 1668\,MHz.
+We find that giant pulse spectra correlate at only $\sim 2 \%$, much lower than the $1/3$ correlation expected from a randomized signal imparted with the same impulse response function.
+In addition, we find that the main pulse and the interpulse appear to scintillate differently; the 2D cross-correlation of scintillation between the interpulse and main pulse has a lower amplitude, and is wider in time and frequency delay than the 2D autocorrelation of main pulses.
+These lines of evidence suggest that the giant pulse emission regions are extended, and that the main pulse and interpulse arise in physically distinct regions which are resolved by the scattering screen.
+Assuming the scattering takes place in the nebular filaments, the emission regions are of order a light cylinder radius, as projected on the sky.
+With further VLBI and multi-frequency data, it may be possible to measure the distance to the scattering screens, the size of giant pulse emission regions, and the physical separation between the pulse components.